BluecodeA/100-days-of-code/log.md

 **Thoughts**: I prepared the JS using jQuery to add the data I received from my API AJAX call.
 The code worked alright for streams that were online.
 But for streams that were not certain data was missing (which I should've noticed earlier).
 So when I set out to fix it, at some point I decided to put my AJAX calls in a for loop.
 And that was where it all went wrong.

 **Link(s) to work** [Twitch Watch App](http://codepen.io/BluecodeA/pen/BQGYBz)

+### Day 7: January 08, 2017

+**Today's Progress**: Fixed the above issue with Closures

+**Thoughts**: If disappointment was my mood after Day 6, Day 7 was all about jubilaton.
+I found a way to work around the issue where loops referencing outside functions seem to always get the indexing variable wrong.
+I used a method called 'closure' - which I must admit, I do not fully understand but only partly - to fix the issue.
+I must give me some time in the future to learn more in detail about this concept and get a better understanding.
+I also added few more JavaScript commands to complete the functional elements of the Twitch Watch app.

+**Link(s) to work** [Twitch Watch App](http://codepen.io/BluecodeA/pen/BQGYBz)